paulveillard/cybersecurity-endpoint-security/README.md

 -
 An endpoint can be considered as a device that enables an employee to connect to a corporate network.
 The growth in BYOD and other connected systems such as the Internet of Things (IoT) is seeing the number of devices that could potentially connect to a network increase exponentially.

+Some of the more common devices that can be considered an endpoint include:

+ATM machines
+IoT-enabled smart devices
+Industrial machines
+Laptop computers
+Medical devices
+Mobile phones
+Printers
+Servers
+Tablets
+Wearables, such as smartwatches

+## Endpoint Security Solutions

 GRR, MIG, and osquery are endpoint-security solutions that allow investigators to inspect the systems of their infrastructure in real time.

-What Are the Components of Endpoint Security Software?
+## What Are the Components of Endpoint Security Software?